JayellWolfe/JayellWolfe.github.io/_posts/2020-07-30-Naive Bayes From Scratch.md

 comments: true
 ---

-The Naive Bayes algorithm is a classification technique based on Bayes Theorem.
-It assumes that a feature in a class is unrelated to the presence of any other feature.
-The algorithm relies on the posterior probability of the class given a predictor, as shown in the following formula:
+#What is Naive Bayes ??

+Naive Bayes Classifier Algorithm is a family of probabilistic classification algorithms based on the [Bayes' Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem)